 Rhinoplasty recovery doesn’t involve severe pain in the vast majority of cases.
-There is some dull aching and potential headaches for a short time.
-Most patients take pain medication for the first day or two after surgery, and then can switch to an over-the-counter pain medication.
+There are some dull aching and potential headaches for a short time.
+Most patients take pain medication for the first day or two after surgery and then can switch to over-the-counter pain medication.

 There will be swelling, bruising, and congestion, but this is not associated with pain.
 Dr. Ward will place a splint on your nose and may place a splint in your nose.
 He does not pack the nose after surgery.
 The splints will stay in place for about one week.
 A cold compress will help minimize swelling.
 You’ll need to keep your head elevated as much as possible, even when sleeping, for about a week.
 You’ll need to avoid strenuous exercise that increases blood flow to the face for a number of weeks.

-There are the general risks that accompany any surgery: anesthesia reaction, infection, bleeding, poor wound healing, scarring, and changes in skin sensation.
-Specific to this procedure, the patient may have temporary difficulty breathing, skin discoloration and continued swelling, possible perforation of the nasal septum, or unsatisfactory final results.
+There are general risks that accompany any surgery: anesthesia reaction, infection, bleeding, poor wound healing, scarring, and changes in skin sensation.
+Specific to this procedure, the patient may have temporary difficulty breathing through the nose, skin discoloration, or continued swelling, possible perforation of the nasal septum (hole in the septum of the nose, or poor cosmetic results.
 If further changes are needed, revision surgery may be necessary.